 You also need to think about the price point and what type of food you’re going to serve.
 There are all kinds of different cuisines, and each one has some positives and some potential drawbacks.
 Let’s examine a few varieties.

 Italian food seems to be a big winner, for the most part.
 You can get yourself some industrial batch ovens and make pizza, and you can make pasta, salad, breadsticks, and other favorites.
 You might also get away from some of the tried-and-true Italian dishes and try something a little more experimental.

 One potential issue with Italian food is overexposure.
 There are major cities where you can’t walk a block without passing an Italian place.
 Also, it’s typically very filling, so someone who wants a light lunch might stay away.

-You might find Italian restaurants do better in colder months but not so well in warm ones.
+You might find Italian restaurant do better in colder months but not so well in warm ones.
 People want filling, hearty meals when it’s cold.
 When it’s hot out, they might opt for something less calorie-dense.